-Tired of hearing that sustainable construction has to cost more, Josh and his colleagues set out to prove that resource efficient homes can be built at a comparable cost and timeframe to regular houses.
+Tired of hearing that sustainable construction has to cost more, Josh and his colleagues set out to prove that resource efficient homes could be built at a comparable cost and timeframe to regular houses.

 The homes are thermally comfortable year round, without the need for air conditioning or additional heating.
-They generate more electricity than they use, and will harvest and recycle water.
+They generate more electricity than they use, and they harvest and recycle water.
 In addition to private garden areas, a common productive garden supplies both houses with fresh food.

 The project also demonstrates a more sensitive approach to residential subdivision that has considered maximising effective garden area around the homes to allow for natural shading, children’s play spaces and local food production – important health and lifestyle benefits that are rapidly disappearing from our suburbs.

 * Refers to the Nationwide House Energy Rating Scheme (NatHERS) which is based on a scale of 0-10, with 10 being the highest rating score.
 6 stars is the minimum energy efficiency standard required under the Building Code of Australia.